PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 - Calculates pairwise cosine similarity
 - Adds Obsidian-style `[[links]]` to the bottom of each file
 - Uses YAML frontmatter for tags (via `tagger.py`)
-- Runs locally with GPU support (tested on RTX 4070 in a Lenovo Legion Slim 5)
+- Runs locally with CUDA support (tested on RTX 4060 in a Lenovo Legion Slim 5)

 ---